2enology/utxo-rune-etching-mint-airdrop/README.md

 ### `npm run send`

-- **Purpose**: Facilitates the sending of Bitcoins from one address to another.
+- **Purpose**: Facilitates sending Bitcoins from one address to another.
 This script likely handles the creation and broadcasting of the transaction to the Bitcoin network.
 - **Usage**: Use `npm run send` to specify the details (e.g., recipient's address) and send the UTXO.

 ## Installation